 I believe David was a believer in the Messiah years before he sinned in such an awful way.
 We get this from David's life's story (1 Samuel 16).
 As Christians we need to be on our guard against the temptations of sin, or sin will get a hold of us, like it did David.

-Here is a humorous but true example about staying away from the danger of sin.
+Here is a humorous but true example about staying away from the dangers of sin.
 We had this big black dog named Woofer.
 Even though he looked like a killer because of his size, he was too stupid to realize his strength and his options.
-I would take him for a walk almost daily, in a large, natural and snake filled area.
-At times, he would run ahead of me and when I caught up to him it wasn’t unusual for him to be standing inches away from a rattlesnake, oblivious to the danger.
-I don’t know why he never got bitten except by God’s mercy, and maybe the snake was as dumb as he was.
+I would take him for a walk almost daily, in a large, natural and wildlife filled area near my house.
+At times, he would run ahead of me and when I caught up to him it wasn't unusual for him to be standing inches away from a rattlesnake, oblivious to the danger.
+I don't know why he never got bitten except by God's mercy, and maybe the snake was as dumb as he was.
 Was I being dumb too?
-Whether I was being dumb or not walking in that danger filled area – I am being stupid and you are too, if we go through life ignorant to the dangers of sin.
-We need to treat sin as we would a rattlesnake – stay away from it and not even play with it, unless we want a lot of trouble and pain.
+Whether I was being dumb or not walking in that danger filled area - I am being stupid and you are too, if we go through life ignorant to the dangers of sin.
+We need to treat sin as we would a rattlesnake - stay away from it and not even play with it, unless we want a lot of trouble and pain.

 After David realized how horrible of a sinner he had been, he confessed he had sinned against God, and then trusted in God to forgive his sins.
 God erased them from his life, just as if David had never done them (Psalm 103).
 David was fully forgiven, but he suffered consequences from his sinning spree until he died.
 God will always forgive us through Jesus!
 Yet, sin does have consequence in the physical realm even though God has forgiven you.
 These consequences can affect us, sometimes greatly, such as losing a good friendship because of gossip.

 David's attitude of confession and trust is seen very clearly in Psalm 51.